IDMNYU/IDMPEDALS/docs/pedals.md

 <a href="https://raw.githubusercontent.com/IDMNYU/IDMPEDALS/main/docs/img/Distortion2.png" target="_new"><img src = "./img/Distortion2.png" title="Distortion2 patcher" alt="Distortion2 patcher"></a>

-This pedal implements a multi-band distortion where the input signal is split into three frequency bands, each of which is distorted separately using a sample-by-sample compression circuit that creates a "crunch" to the sound like a *soft clipping* overdrive.
+This pedal implements a multi-band distortion where the input signal is split into three frequency bands, each of which is distorted separately using a sample-by-sample compression circuit that functions as a *soft clipping* overdrive.
 The effect uses a 2nd-order [state variable filter](https://en.wikipedia.org/wiki/State_variable_filter) (SVF) to divide the input signal into three bands, with a lowpass, bandpass, and highpass output being treated independently.

 The pedal has three parameters:
 * **knob3_drive** controls the threshold of distortion for each of the three frequency bands.
 This threshold is compared to the input signal directly rather than to a smoothed key signal, so the amplitude transformation occurs on a sample-by-sample basis.